 A.2.3.1 Harmonics

 The tests should be carried out as specified in BS EN 61000-3-2 and can be undertaken with a fixed source of energy at two power levels firstly between 45 and 55% and at 100% of Registered Capacity.
+Note that if the suggested power levels are below the Micro-generator’s minimum stable operating level the test should be carried out at 100%, and at least one stable loading level below 100%, of Registered Capacity.
+It is recommended that a power level is chosen that is 5% of the difference between the Registered Capacity and the minimum stable operating level above the minimum stable operating level:

+Power level = Minimum stable operating level + (Registered Capacity – minimum stable operating level) x 5%

 The test shall be carried out with a minimum of 2 kW of rated Micro-generators.
 Where an individual Micro-generator is smaller than 2 kW it should be tested as a group.
 However, where a Micro-generator is designed to be installed singly in an installation then this can be tested alone, for example a domestic CHP unit.
 The maximum group size for the test is 3.68 kW.